GoogleCloudPlatform/webapp2/docs/guide/handlers.rst

 Overriding dispatch()
 ---------------------
-One of the advantadges of webapp2 over webapp is that you can wrap the dispatching process of :class:`webapp2.RequestHandler` to perform actions before and/or after the requested method is dispatched.
+One of the advantages of webapp2 over webapp is that you can wrap the dispatching process of :class:`webapp2.RequestHandler` to perform actions before and/or after the requested method is dispatched.
 You can do this overriding the :meth:`webapp2.RequestHandler.dispatch` method.
 This can be